jinzhijiang/countly-sdk-flutter-bridge/example/integration_test/sbs_tests/notes.md

-In the base test iOS required more time then Android at the end Because there is a probability for iOS to duplicate requests, checking request counts were not good getAvaliableFeedbackWidgets= if no consent it broken iOS
+In the base test iOS required more time then Android at the end Because there is a probability for iOS to duplicate requests, checking request counts were not good getAvaliableFeedbackWidgets= if no consent it broken iOS iOS crash limits not applied to the stack traces because health checks one of the earlier ones, in 200C if it was FS heath checks was sent because it runs before we fetch SBS.
+Android has scrolls, content, star-rating, clicks consents extra

+validation things with base test